And in fact, the hunt alone can hurt your pipeline.

 Why CRM?
-Well, conventional wisdom would tell you that you’re going to be prospecting if you want to grow, and, if you’re going to be prospecting, you definitely need a place to house and track those prospects.
+Well, conventional wisdom would tell you that you’re going to be prospecting if you want to grow, and, if you’re going to be prospecting, you definitely need a place to house and track those prospects and customer engagement.
 Therefore, CRM it is.
 Let’s spend a few weeks gathering options, a month evaluating and demoing, cruise into Thanksgiving, and make a decision by end of year.
 Boom.
 Done.

 Say hello to your beautiful CRM (coming spring break of next year).
 Still pumped?

 Probably not, but if you say so, you might hear the ol’ “If we don’t do it this way, it’ll be like building a house with a cracked foundation”.

 Here’s where that analogy falls flat: not having the perfect CRM is nowhere near as critical as it’s made out to be.
 Sorry, but a cracked foundation isn’t going to be fixed with a slightly faster CSV download and upload.

 Look.
 I’m not saying to go crazy with no CRM.
 I’m not saying salespeople should be calling each other’s prospects, or worse, calling current customers.
 All bad.

 The Truth About the Perfect CRM

 What I am saying is that selecting a CRM can push prospecting (and other important practices) to the back burner.
 Why?
 Because selecting a CRM doesn’t suck and prospecting does.
 So, it’s easy to want to prioritize vetting and buying a CRM, and it’s even easier to understand why teams take so long to do this.